LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmePostInstall.md

  - **Arrived by ship: Solitude** - gives you the option to kickstart the Legacy of the Dragonborn questline.
  - **Locked in Chronostasis** - plays along with the lore from Timelost Dwemer (linked above).
- - **Museum Guildmnaster** - kickstart the Legacy of the Dragonborn questline in a bit of a different way.
+ - **Museum Guildmaster** - kickstart the Legacy of the Dragonborn questline in a bit of a different way.

 Of course, you can choose any option that sounds good to you.
 Some of them will be a lot harder than others, so consider yourself warned.

+Press `Esc` and choose the `MCM` option.

+Scroll down to `MCM Recorder`.

+Play the `TEMPUSMCMS` recording.

 Once you choose your start, sleep in the bed to begin the game.